nicolasdespres/respect-rails/README.md

 end
 ```

-Notice that we have also provided a macro for the usual +id+ attribute.
-This helper must be install in the
+Notice that we have also provided a macro for the usual `id` attribute.
+This helper must be installed in the
 schema definition DSL like that:

 ```ruby